 Regional, language, and account settings

 On the next few screens, we set up our system and account settings.
-We can select our time zone on the map...
+We must select our time zone on the map...

 ...choose the keyboard language and layout...

 ...and fill in the account information.
-Our name, our username (which must be in lowercase characters with no spaces) and a strong password, with numbers, uppercase and lowercase letters, as well as symbols.
+Our name, our username (which must be in lowercase characters with no spaces) and a secure password, with numbers, uppercase and lowercase letters, as well as symbols.